 Built upon the source code released by Electronic Arts, this community-driven project revitalizes and modernizes the game's multiplayer experience, improving stability, client functionality, and overall service reliability - all while preserving the original gameplay you know and love.

-Either run the simple installer (coming soon), or download the zip version and extract the files into your C&C Generals: Zero Hour install directory.
+Either run the simple installer, or download the zip version and extract the files into your C&C Generals: Zero Hour install directory.
 The files should be next to your 'generals.exe' file.

 We do not pre-define the port you have to use.
 You can access your router & forward any port you want (UDP).